mattlean/lean-js-app-starter/docs/desktop/developing.md

 * [`.eslintrc.json`](../../.eslintrc.json): ESLint configuration
 * [`.stylelintrc`](../../.stylelintrc): stylelint configuration

-For more information on the default configuration, read the ["Configuration" documentation](configuration.md).
+For more information on the config, read the ["Configuration" documentation](configuration.md).

 ### Testing
 #### Creating Tests